CloudCannon/documentation/_posts/2017-06-20-maintenance-and-fixes.md

 * Fixed GitHub merge UI
 * Fixed sync error not showing if no provider connected to a site
 * Fixed default subsection in *Status* section
-* Pages inside node_modules folder no longer shown in *Collections* section
+* Pages inside node_modules folder no longer shown in *Explore* section
 * No longer sending erroneous failed payment emails at end of trial in some configurations